opal/opal/HACKING.md

 ## Benchmarking

-There are two ways to benchmark Opal's performance: one way is to write a program (or a set of programs) that takes sufficently long time to execute, then measure the execution time, and the other is to execute a specific Ruby Spec Suite example (or a set of examples) multiple times, then measure the execution time.
-Let's call the former "Traditional Benchmarking", and the latter "The Ruby Spec Suite Benchmarking".

-Regardless of which of the two types of benchmarking above you happen to be doing, the reporting of benchmark results works the same way: `bundle exec rake bench:report`.
+Opal benchmarking uses the standard Ruby [benchmark_driver](https://github.com/benchmark-driver/), allowing for Ruby .rb and .yaml benchmarks.
+Examples are available in the `benchmark` directory.

-It's important to understand that benchmarking in Opal works on the principle of a single, shared benchmarking workspace, a *bench*, where the results of each benchmark run that you perform get automatically saved.
+Benchmarking in Opal works on the principle of a single, shared benchmarking workspace, a *bench*, where the results of each benchmark run that you perform get automatically saved.
 When you do `bundle exec rake bench:report`, you get a combined report of all of the benchmark results that are currently sitting in your workspace.
 This means you can check out an older commit, run benchmarks, checkout a newer commit, run benchmarks, then run the report to see the results from the two commits side-by-side.
 After you're done, (or before starting a new benchmarking session), you can do `bundle exec rake bench:clear` to reset your workspace to a clean slate.

 You can get a list of all the available benchmarking commands by running `bundle exec rake -T | grep bench` as shown below.

+On Windows make sure to enable the DevKit before running benchmarks: `ridk enable`.
+On Linux, depending on your environment, it may be required to use `xvfb-run bundle exec ...` to make sure browser runners can run in headless mode.

 ```
 $ bundle exec rake -T | grep bench

 rake bench:clear            # Delete all benchmark results
+rake bench:opal_chrome      # Benchmark Opal with Chrome runner
+rake bench:opal_firefox     # Benchmark Opal with Firefox runner
+rake bench:opal_node        # Benchmark Opal with Node runner
+rake bench:ruby             # Benchmark Ruby
+rake bench:ruby_vs_opal     # Benchmark Ruby vs Opal Node
-rake bench:opal             # Benchmark Opal
+rake bench:all              # Benchmark Ruby vs Opal Node vs Opal Chrome vs Opal Firefox
 rake bench:report           # Combined report of all benchmark results
-rake bench:ruby             # Benchmark Ruby
 ```

-### Traditional Benchmarking

 At the root of the opal project tree is a folder called `benchmark` that contains a file called `benchmarks`.
-This file lists all of the benchmarks that will be run if you do `bundle exec bench:opal` without specifying any particular benchmark file(s) as parameters to this rake task.
+This file lists all of the benchmarks that will be run if you do `bundle exec bench:opal_node` without specifying any particular benchmark file(s) as parameters to this rake task.
 In the example below, I pick which benchmarks to run by passing their file paths as parameters to the rake task.

 Start with a clean slate: